 5: The time-traveller

 So, always make things clear from the beginning and make them respect everything you have agreed on.
 In some cases, if the deadline is unreasonable, you may outsource part of the job and charge them for that.

-6: The Bully
+6: The bully

 If somebody insults you and/or your work, or if they’re simply not well-mannered, then it is personal.
-Stay calm or at least pretend you do, answer politely so you don’t take the blame for the others’ conduct.
-Most offices out there naturally become the perfect environments for idiots and jerks to grow and proliferate, the best repellent against them being your self-control and fair-play.
+Stay calm or at least pretend you do, answer politely so you won’t take the blame for the others’ conduct.
+Most companies out there naturally become the perfect environments for idiots and jerks to grow and proliferate, the best repellent against them being your self-control and fair-play.

 7: The Scarlet Pimpernel